 In my previous post, I shared that together with the help of our ID, L, Sunshine checked for defects in our house.
 During that visit, L drew the plans for our kitchen on our kitchen walls.
 I thought his drawings looked quite cute.
 Haha.
 The only thing was, he drew the plans wrongly!!!
 The sink and the stove were supposed to be in opposite positions.
 Lol.
 We pointed this out to him.

 After we submit our defects checklist and the contractors from HDB rectified the issues, my father chose an auspicious date (he insisted) for the renovation works to start proper.
-This is usually signified by hacking of some walls.
+This is usually signified by the hacking of some walls.
 I am not sure what would constitute the start of a renovation if there was no hacking though.
 Coincidentally, L informed us that there had been some delay in obtaining the necessary approvals from HDB for the hacking approval.
 The approval was, he explained, customary, but he still needed the paper works to be done before his contractors could start work.

 The first thing Sunshine did to facilitate the renovation works was to install a “door arm” (not sure what the correct name for this is) so that the contractors could keep the door open at all times during the renovation instead of having it closed on them or having to use something heavy to keep it open.
 Sunshine contacted Uni-Arm via FB messenger and requested for a quote.
 He paid $65 for a black arm and was very pleased with the process and, more importantly, the final product.
 He was very satisfied with himself for his smart thinking.
 Lol.
-We are still very happy with this product for being able to keep our door open effortlessly.
+We are still very happy with this product for being able to keep our door open effortlessly till today.

 Week 1 (Early Apr 2017) – Electrical Works